 St. Michael’s Day Celebration

 St. Michael, whose Feast Day is September 29th, is the patron saint of police officers and firefighters.
-In 2016, St. Philip’s celebrated a special mass in late September to honor these very special people.
-So successful was our 2016 Eucharist — a large contingent of New Hope’s Finest and Bravest (along with some large red trucks).
+Since 2016, St. Philip’s has celebrated a mass in late September to honor these very special people, attracting a large contingent of New Hope’s Finest and Bravest (along with some large red trucks).
 Our 2018 St. Michael’s Day mass will be celebrated on September 30th.
 As with all of our regular and special masses, all are welcome.